According to the American Cancer Society, not being active is a crucial factor that can increase a person’s risk of cancer risk.

 A study reviewed more than 1,400 men diagnosed with early-stage prostate cancer.
 It found that men who walked briskly for at least three hours a week were 57% less likely to have their cancer progress.

-A recent study published in BMJ Open suggests that men with early prostate cancer may have longer survival the more they exercise.
+A recent study published in BMJ Open suggests that men with early prostate cancer may have more prolonged survival the more they exercise.

-For these men, regular moderate or vigorous exercise was associated with 3% to 37% lower likelihood of death, compared to modest amounts of activity.
+For these men, regular moderate or vigorous exercise was associated with a 3% to 37% lower likelihood of death compared to modest amounts of activity.

 How exercise reduces prostate cancer risk

 So, we know that exercise helps to reduce prostate cancer risk…but the big question is, how?
-Here are five ways exercise helps to reduce your prostate cancer risk.
+Here are five ways exercise reduces your prostate cancer risk.

 Maintain a healthy weight

-Being overweight is one of the greatest risk factors for aggressive and advanced prostate cancer.
+Being overweight is one of the significant risk factors for aggressive and advanced prostate cancer.
 It is estimated that about 20% of all cancers are related to obesity and a sedentary lifestyle.

 As discussed, physical activity helps to maintain a healthy body weight, which is very important because excess body weight increases estrogen and inflammation, which contribute to prostate diseases.